sagemath/trac_to_gh/Issue 4152.md

 # Issue 4152: parametric_plot should take the variable range as (var, min, max) like plot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4152

 Original creator: jason